mslaursen/system-integration-sd23/assignments/assignment5/exposee/documentation.md

 - `ticket_updated`: Notifies when a ticket is updated.
 - `service_unavailable`: Indicates the service is unavailable.
 - `service_available`: Indicates the service is available again.
-- `ping`: Used for testing webhook connectivity.
+- `ping`: Used for testing webhook connections.